bmkuter/bmkuter.github.io/index.md

 ## About Me

-This is where you can write a brief introduction about yourself.
 I'm a maker and developer passionate about IoT, automation, and creating solutions that bridge the physical and digital worlds.

 ## Latest Project Updates